-The Lejre Viking Helmet – A Rare Glimpse into Norse Royalty
+The Lejre Helmet Fragment – A Rare Glimpse into Pre-Viking Age Royalty

-Archaeologists have uncovered fragments of a rare Viking helmet at Lejre, Denmark.
-This finding strengthens the idea that Lejre was a center of power during the Viking Age.
-Helmets from this period are rare, making this discovery significant for understanding Viking warfare and the status of elite warriors.
+Archaeologists have uncovered fragments of a rare pre-Viking Age helmet at Lejre, Denmark.
+This finding strengthens the idea that Lejre was a center of power before and during the Viking Age.
+Helmets from this period are rare, making this discovery significant for understanding warfare and the status of elite warriors.

 Unearthing the Past: The Lejre Helmet Fragments

 The helmet is being studied to determine its full shape and design.
 While only fragments remain, early analysis suggests it was high-status armor.
-It may share features with the Gjermundbu helmet, the only complete Viking helmet ever found.
+It may share features with the Gjermundbu helmet, the only Viking helmet ever found in Scandinavia (albeit a fragment as well).

 Helmets in the Viking World: A Rare and Prestigious Item